Updated: 12/23/22 | December 23rd, 2022

 Getting Around Japan By Public Bus

-Buses are a less expensive alternative but they take more time.
-For example, the two-hour bullet train ride from Tokyo to Osaka is 10 hours on the bus.
+Buses are a less expensive alternative to trains but they take more time.
+For example, the three-hour bullet train ride from Tokyo to Osaka is nine hours on the bus.

-The price for that seat is 4,500 JPY ($42 USD), but at some point, you need to think about how much your time is worth.
-On my last trip, saving 10,500 JPY ($97) was not worth the extra eight hours of travel, since I had limited time.
+The price for that seat is 4,500 JPY, but at some point, you need to think about how much your time is worth.
+On my last trip, the savings weren’t worth the extra six hours of travel, since I had limited time.

-If I’d had more time, the bus would have been worth it, especially because there are so many cool stops along the way to break up the journey.
+If I’d had more time, the bus might have been worth it, especially because there are so many cool stops along the way to break up the journey.

-Willer Express and Japan Bus Lines have bus passes that offer unlimited travel and begin at 10,000 JPY ($93 USD) for three non-consecutive days of travel.
+Willer Express and Japan Bus Lines have bus passes that offer unlimited travel and begin at 10,200 JPY for three non-consecutive days of travel.
 You can see the options at willerexpress.com.

 Here are some sample bus fares between popular destinations:

 - Tokyo-Nagoya: 3,360 JPY – 6.5 hours

 - Nagoya-Kyoto: 2,500 JPY – 2.5 hours

 - Hiroshima-Tokyo: 7,900 JPY – 13 hours, 50 minutes